swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ## Steps

-### Upload prediction logs to S3 in batches
+### Upload prediction logs to Google Cloud Storage in batches

 The BentoML service writes monitoring records to local files inside the pod.
 To make those logs durable, you will add a Fluent Bit sidecar to the model pod.
-Fluent Bit tails the local log files, buffers them in memory and on disk, and uploads them to S3 when a batch reaches a configured size or age.
+Fluent Bit tails the local log files, buffers them in memory and on disk, and uploads them to Google Cloud Storage when a batch reaches a configured size or age.

 !!! note "Why a sidecar?"

     A sidecar is a helper container that runs alongside the main application container in the same pod.
 It keeps the model service unchanged, moves network I/O out of the inference path, and shares a local volume with the model container.
-Fluent Bit also batches small records into larger S3 objects, which is cheaper and faster than per-request uploads.
+Fluent Bit also batches small records into larger objects, which is cheaper and faster than per-request uploads.

 #### Fluent Bit configuration

-Fluent Bit needs two pieces of configuration: an input that tails the BentoML log files, and an output that uploads batches to S3.
+Fluent Bit needs two pieces of configuration: an input that tails the BentoML log files, and an output that uploads batches to Google Cloud Storage.
+Fluent Bit's S3 output plugin can talk to Google Cloud Storage through its S3-compatible API.

 Create a ConfigMap with a minimal `fluent-bit.conf`: